aaronrucker990/SIEM-LAB/README.md

 18. In Microsoft Defender for cloud click on Workbooks.
 19. Edit workbooks and add query.

-20. Type command to find logs
+20. Type command to find logs.

        a.